Turkish-Style Carrot Salad Recipe with Minty Yogurt Dressing

 Heat olive oil over medium low heat in a large saute pan.
 Add garlic, mint, and red pepper flakes, and cook for 5 minutes, stirring often.
 Do not allow garlic to brown or burn.

-Add grated carrot, sea salt, and black pepper.
+Add carrots, sea salt, and black pepper.
 Stir to combine, and cook about 5 minutes, until carrots are just starting to soften.
 Empty pan into a large mixing bowl.

 Combine dressing ingredients in a small bowl and whisk together.
 Pour over cooked carrots and stir to combine.
 Refrigerate for 30 minutes to overnight to let the flavors combine.
 To serve, give a stir and garnish with fresh mint and chili pepper sprinkles.